dart-lang/site-www/src/tools/pub/cmd/pub-remove.md

 ---
 title: dart pub remove
-description: Use dart pub remove to remove a dependecy.
+description: Use dart pub remove to remove a dependency.
 toc: false
 ---